Fertility awareness is a way to check the changes your body goes

 ovulation kits can be used to help you learn the most fertile days of your

 menstrual cycle.
 These tests check the level of

 luteinizing hormone (LH) in your urine.
 You use a

-or put the strip in a small computer unit that shows the level of LH.
+dipstick or test strip to measure the hormone.
+You dip the stick or strip into your urine and read the level on the strip.
+Or you may put the strip in a small computer unit that shows the level of LH.
 The

 computer can tell you when your most fertile days are.